austinjhunt/jerrywestonmize/README.md

 2. Temporarily reduced the price of one of the paid services to $0.50 (minimum allowable charge with Stripe processing)
 3. Booked one of those lessons on the front end with my own debit card
 4. I got the lesson approved notification as normal, and within about 15 seconds I also got the receipt email from stripe.

+## WP Core Updates

+Since we are using a custom login file, and we deleted the default wp-login.php file (not included in this repository), be sure to always remove the wp-login.php file after running a WP Core update because that apparently re-adds that file back which opens an obvious vulnerability for WP attackers.